Aditya-vs19/finalyearproject/gp-connect-backend/README.md

     ```bash
     npm run dev
     ```
     This will start the server using `nodemon`, which automatically restarts the server when file changes are detected.
+If Redis is unavailable the server will log a warning and continue with the in-memory Socket.IO adapter.

+## Manual Test Checklist

+Run through the following flow before releasing changes:

+1. Start the backend with and without Redis running; ensure missing Redis only logs a warning.
+2. Login as two users that follow each other; verify the Messages search only lists followed users.
+3. Open a conversation, send a message, and confirm the counterpart receives it in real time.
+4. Refresh the browser and confirm ciphertext persisted and decrypts correctly on load.
+5. Attempt to hit the messaging endpoints without a token and confirm a 401 response.
+6. Disconnect one user and ensure `user:offline` events fire without console spam.

 ## Connecting to Frontend